 In contrast, the overture seemed to skip a century of recognition as it hadn't made any significant impression on theother composers of the era.
 French composers returned to the overture with a nearly opposite slow-fast-slow pattern, beginning slowly then followed by a bright and rapid allegro then returning to it's slower movement.
 The operatic overture of this time became a very popular musical form thanks in part also to the genius of composer Gioachino Rossini.

-Composers like Beethoven, Haydn, and Mozart knew that the Italian overture was highly important to the development of the symphony and took it to the peak of perfection along with other composers of the 18th and early 19th centuries.
-Concert overtures sometimes depict a spiritual sense of living often beckoning the sounds of life and nature.
+Composers like Beethoven, Haydn, and Mozart knew that the Italian overture was highly important to the development of the symphony so worked toward its perfection along with other composers of the 18th and early 19th centuries.
+Concert overtures often depict a spiritual sense of living calling on the sounds of life and nature.

 'Overture to 'Dido and Aeneas''

 Composed by William Walton 1925